Learn how to create custom exam forms and quickly record patient information in the Charts section.

 🗂 Opening Two Charts Side-by-Side

-Clicking an additional document on the Charts screen will show 2 panes side by side, though you can only pin 1 document at a time.
-The arrow icon can also be used to easily switch which document is pinned.
+Clicking an additional document on the Charts screen will display two 1/4 panels side by side, though you can only pin 1 document at a time.
+The arrow icon can also be used to easily switch which document is pinned to the right hand side.

-If you have multiple panes open, and Expand one of them, the second one will automatically close.
+If you have multiple panels open, and click Move to Full Screen on one of them, the second panel will pin itself to the right hand side for easy multitasking.

 📥 Uploading Files to the Patient Chart